A Survey on Event-based Optical Marker Systems: Background

 EBOMS go beyond frame-based systems and take advantage of flashing optical markers.
 Traditional frame-based optical communication systems are fundamentally limited by their frame rate, which typically ranges between tens and hundreds of frames per second (fps), with high-speed cameras reaching into the thousands of fps.
 This restricts their transmission rate to the kilobit-to-megabit per second range, depending on the specifications of the camera~\cite{cahyadi2020optical}.
 Other types of fast optical receivers, such as photodiodes, can operate at gigahertz frequencies: however, they function as single-point sensors and have poor spatial resolution, making them unsuitable for vision-based detection and communication tasks~\cite{nishar2025non}.
 In contrast, EBOMS operate asynchronously, with bandwidths ranging from several megahertz to beyond a gigahertz, enabling transmission rates in the gigabit-per-second range~\cite{gallego2020event}.
-The seamless fit between the high temporal resolution of event cameras, which selectively capture only rapid visual changes, and the capability of LEDs to operate at high frequency, plays a key role in the superior performance of EBOMS in numerous tasks.
+The~seamless fit between the high temporal resolution of event cameras, which selectively capture only rapid visual changes, and the capability of LEDs to operate at high frequency, play a pivotal role in the superior performance of EBOMS in numerous tasks.
+Table~\ref{Table:Comparison}~provides a comparative overview of EBOMS and conventional frame-based vision systems, across key performance criteria.
+Overall, EBOMS offer clear advantages in terms of latency, dynamic range, robustness to motion blur, and energy efficiency, while~spatial resolution and technical maturity are two prerogatives of frame-based systems.